triple-jay/Thoughts/README.md

 # Thoughts
-A place for users to share their thoughts with users across the world.
+An app for users to share their thoughts with users across the world.
+Developed by Jeremy Jung.